aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getColumnHeaderCaption() {#getColumnHeaderCaption--}

+<b>@deprecated.</b> Please use the 'columnHeaderCaption' property instead.
 Gets the Column Header Caption of the PivotTable.

 ```javascript
 getColumnHeaderCaption() : string;